firefly-oss/lib-transactional-engine/TUTORIAL.md

 These values are cached once resolved so the same input is reused by compensation if needed.

 Happy trips and reliable compensations!

+## Cancellation

+Reactor-based execution implies cooperative cancellation.
+When a caller cancels the subscription returned by SagaEngine:

+- In-flight steps in the current layer continue to completion; running user code is not forcibly interrupted.
+- No further layers are started after cancellation is observed.
+- Cancellation alone does not trigger compensation.
+Compensation occurs only when a step fails and the engine transitions into the failure path.

+Recommended practices:
+- Implement steps using non-blocking, cancellable clients and avoid blocking calls.
+- Use doOnCancel in step Monos to propagate cancel signals to downstream clients where supported.
+- If you need compensations on user aborts, introduce a guard step that can fail fast on a cancellation/header flag, causing the engine to compensate prior steps.

+Notes:
+- SagaBuilder provides Duration-based configuration: backoff(Duration) and timeout(Duration).
+Millisecond variants are deprecated.
+- SagaEvents.onCompensated is emitted for both success and error cases; a null error indicates a successful compensation.